katarina-cavar/TARProject/topic_descriptions/Topic09_BotDetectionAndGenderProfiling.md

 - [Kai Shu, Suhang Wang, and Huan Liu.
 Understanding user profiles on social media for fake news detection](http://www.public.asu.edu/~skai2/papers/fake_news_user.pdf)
 - [Massimo Stella, Emilio Ferrara, and Manlio De Domenico.
 Bots sustain and inflate striking opposition in online social systems](https://arxiv.org/abs/1802.07292)

+## Points of interest

+- bot vs human
+- male vs female vs bot
+- extracting keywords or sentence syntax which most corresponds to each one?
+- next step: choose 2-3 singers, upload their lyrics and do the same?
+	- would it detect catch-phrases of some singers?

+---